 - Custody arrangements during holidays and school breaks

-child custody disputes, and we are committed to working with you toward the mutual goal of ensuring
+disputes.
+We are committed to working with you toward the mutual goal

-you and your child's best interests are met.
+of ensuring you and meet your child's needs best interests.
+We are even

 Our law firm has established relationships with many experts in